Concept album: 1940s–50s: Origins

-In the 2016 documentary When Pop Went Epic: The Crazy World of the Concept Album, narrated by Rick Wakeman, it is suggested that the first concept album is Woody Guthrie's 1940 album Dust Bowl Ballads.
+In the 2016 BBC documentary When Pop Went Epic: The Crazy World of the Concept Album, it is suggested that the first concept album is Woody Guthrie's 1940 album Dust Bowl Ballads.
 The Independent regards it as "perhaps" one of the first concept albums, consisting exclusively of semi-autobiographical songs about the hardships of American migrant labourers during the 1930s.
 In the late 1940s, the LP record was introduced, with space age pop composers producing concept albums soon after.
 Themes included exploring wild life and dealing with emotions, with some albums meant to be played while dining or relaxing.
-This was accompanied in the mid 1950s with the invention of the gatefold, which allowed room for liner notes to explain the concept.
+This was accompanied in the mid-1950s with the invention of the gatefold, which allowed room for liner notes to explain the concept.

-Singer Frank Sinatra recorded several concept albums prior to the 1960s rock era, including In the Wee Small Hours (1955), and Frank Sinatra Sings for Only the Lonely (1958).
+Singer Frank Sinatra recorded several concept albums prior to the 1960s rock era, including In the Wee Small Hours (1955) and Frank Sinatra Sings for Only the Lonely (1958).
 Sinatra is occasionally credited as the inventor of the concept album, beginning with The Voice of Frank Sinatra (1946), which led to similar work by Bing Crosby.
 According to biographer Will Friedwald, Sinatra "sequenced the songs so that the lyrics created a flow from track to track, affording an impression of a narrative, as in musical comedy or opera. ...
 [He was the] first pop singer to bring a consciously artistic attitude to recording."

 Singer/pianist Nat "King" Cole (who, along with Sinatra, often collaborated with arranger Nelson Riddle during this era) was also an early pioneer of concept albums, as with his Wild Is Love (1960), a suite of original songs about a man's search for love.